 On January 18, 1887, Charles Head purchased a 50 foot wide lot at 412 Beacon from George Higginson, on which he proposed to build his home.
 To protect their river views to the west, on February 23, 1887, Richard Hodges and Isaac Tucker Burr, Jr., owner of 410 Beacon, purchased the lot at 414 Beacon from George Higginson, and on April 30, 1887, they entered into an agreement with Charles Head by which he agreed to limit the depth of his house to no more 83 feet 6 inches from the northern line of Beacon, and they agreed to limit the depth of any house built at 414 Beacon to no more than the depth of the house built at 412 Beacon.
 This agreement both assured that the house at 412 Beacon would not impede the views from 408 and 410 Beacon and that 412 Beacon’s view would not be impeded by any future house built at 414 Beacon.

-During the 1891-1892 winter season, the Hodgeses were living elsewhere, and 408 Beacon was the home of banker Thomas Jefferson Coolidge, Jr., and his wife, Clara (Amory) Coolidge.
+During the 1891-1892 winter season, the Hodgeses were traveling abroad and 408 Beacon was the home of banker Thomas Jefferson Coolidge, Jr., and his wife, Clara (Amory) Coolidge.
 They had married in September of 1891, and 408 Beacon was their first home together.
 By the next season they had moved to 93 Beacon, and by the 1893-1894 season they were living at 170 Beacon.

 By the 1892-1893 winter season, Richard and Frances Hodges were living at 408 Beacon once again.
 He died in February of 1896.
 Frances Hodges continued to live at 408 Beacon with their son, Winthrop Taylor Hodges, a mechanical engineer.

 Frances Hodges died in March of 1898, and Winthrop Hodges moved thereafter to the Hotel Austerfield at 9 Massachusetts Avenue.